apache/samza/docs/learn/documentation/0.7.0/jobs/packaging.md

    limitations under the License.
 -->

-The [JobRunner](job-runner.html) page talks about run-job.sh, and how it's used to start a job either locally (LocalJobFactory) or with YARN (YarnJobFactory).
+The [JobRunner](job-runner.html) page talks about run-job.sh, and how it's used to start a job either locally (ProcessJobFactory/ThreadJobFactory) or with YARN (YarnJobFactory).
 In the diagram that shows the execution flow, it also shows a run-container.sh script.
 This script, along with a run-am.sh script, are what Samza actually calls to execute its code.

 ```
 bin/run-am.sh